-Muktinath, the Lord of Salvation, is a holy place both for Buddhist and Hindu, which attracts thousands of devotees from Nepal, India, and Tibet every year.
+Muktinath, the Lord of Salvation, is a holy place both for Buddhists and Hindus, which attracts thousands of devotees from Nepal, India, and Tibet every year.
 The Muktinath region, facing Mt.
 Nilgiri and Mt.
 Tilicho to the south-east, Dhaulagiri to the south-west and Thorang Peak and Yak Kawa Kang to the north, is a living museum of old villages, such as Dzar, Dzong, Khingga and Purang.

-Muktinath, also known by Chumig Gyatsa (One Hundred Springs) is situated some 18-kilometres north-east of Jomsom.
+Muktinath, also known by Chumig Gyatsa (One Hundred Springs in Tibetan/Sherpa Language) is situated some 18-kilometres northeast of Jomsom.
 The Muktinath temple was constructed in 1815 A.D. by Queen Subarna Prabha, the wife of Rana Bahadur Saha, king of Nepal after she had a dream.
-The main temple is built in a Tibetan pagoda style containing a huge brass image of Chenrezig, in Buddhist, or Vishnu as Hindus call him.
+The main temple is built in a Tibetan pagoda style containing a huge brass image of Chenrezig (Avalokitesvara), in Buddhist, or Vishnu as Hindus call him.

 Nearby is another temple, where gushes out of rock considered very holy.
 There is also a Buddhist monastery (Salamebar Dolamebar monastery) in the eastern corner of the Muktinath precinct; dedicated to Jwala Mai, the goddess of fire, shielded by curtains, are burning eternal flames.
 Hindus believe the flame, to be Agni, the god of fire.